-Below are five unusual strategies to stop a tailspin in its tracks.
+Below are five unusual strategies to stop a stress-induced tailspin in its tracks.

 1. Declare that you love stress – and stress loves you.